About Eating Disorders

 What is Anorexia Nervosa?

 Anorexia nervosa is characterized by an inability to eat enough food to maintain weight and/or growth trajectories; exceptionally low body weight; an obsessive concern with weight gain; and a distorted body image.
-The disorder has two subtypes and can involve both severe restriction of food intake and binge/purge behaviors.
-The median age of onset is 12 years old and falling; the disorder has been diagnosed in individuals as young as six.
+Anorexia nervosa has two subtypes and can involve both severe restriction of food intake and binge/purge behaviors.
+The median age of onset is 12 years old and falling; the disorder has been diagnosed in individuals as young as five.
 Anorexia nervosa can be life-threatening, with mortality often associated with cardiac complications and suicide.

 Like all eating disorders, anorexia nervosa develops over a period of time as a result of a complicated blend of genetic, biological, and environmental factors.
 There is no single cause to point to, and despite common misconceptions, families, and communities of support are not to blame.
 In fact, they are often recovery’s strongest ally.
-Many individuals have genetic predispositions to anorexia nervosa that, depending on environmental influences, may or may not be awakened over the course of their lifetime.
+Many individuals have genetic predispositions to anorexia nervosa that may or may not be awakened by environmental influences over the course of their life.

 Anorexia nervosa can have extreme medical and physiological consequences that may or may not resolve completely during recovery.

-- Growth of lanugo, or fine white hair all over body
+- Osteoporosis, easy bruising, and the growth of fine white hair all over the body (lanugo) are commonly associated with anorexia.

 If you or a loved one are struggling with anorexia, don’t wait to reach out for help.
 The earlier anorexia is treated, the better the outcomes tend to be.

-At Veritas Collaborative, we work with you to create an individualized care plan so you or your child get the right treatment at the right time.
-We offer a full continuum of care, which includes inpatient, residential, partial hospitalization (PHP), intensive outpatient (IOP), outpatient, and virtual programs for children, adolescents, and adults.
+At Veritas Collaborative, we work with you to create an individualized care plan so you or your child with anorexia get the right treatment at the right time.
+We offer a full continuum of care, which includes inpatient, residential, partial hospitalization (PHP), intensive outpatient (IOP), outpatient, and virtual programs for children, adolescents, and adults of all genders.
 This allows us to provide best-in-class care and support throughout your recovery journey, even as your needs change.
 Our treatment programs focus on real-life skills, including hands-on nutrition and culinary experiences that you can take with you for lasting recovery.
 We encourage family involvement and offer family-based therapy and educational support for children and adolescents.